-54 total hours lecture 3 Units ADVISORY: RA-010 and 020
+ADVISORY: RA-010 and 020; ENGL-100

-Audio production for radio, television and compact disc release utilizing the Pro Tools systems.
-Required for the LMC Recording Arts Associate Degree requirements.
+Audio production for radio, television, podcasting and cd release utilizing the industry standard pro-tools systems.
+Required for the LMC recording arts degree and certificate.
 May not be repeated.
-LR LMC: DA TRANSFER: CSU
+LR

 RA-040 Recording Arts IV